 Redundancies usually occur in farming where a farmer is retiring, cutting staff to save costs or introducing new machinery or technology.

-Under the federal industrial laws which commenced on 1 July 2009, a redundancy may also be regarded as an unfair dismissal if the employer could have redeployed the employee elsewhere in the business.
+Under the federal industrial laws, a redundancy may also be regarded as an unfair dismissal if the employer could have redeployed the employee elsewhere in the business.

 Redundancy entitlements include:

 - Notice of termination and redundancy pay – amount and duration depending on years of service and age

 Notice periods are calculated according to the length of the employee’s continuous service.
 These periods are a minimum only and longer notice periods can be given.